AleidS/wobbly-shapes/readMe.md

 #### Troubleshooting and editing code

-Refer to script.js and comments helpful to console.log the path that's being created and the points observed by the script
+Refer to script.js and comments.

+It's helpful to console.log the path that's being created and the points observed by the script, and see if the path is following the points in the order that you intend.

 #### Workings